For information on exhibition and sponsorship opportunities at the convention, contact Sharon Cordesse at firstname.lastname@example.org

 3. Code reuse in FP is reuse of functions and data structures.
 I’ll show how inherent properties of FP-style functions and data structures actually make them easier to reuse than objects.
 I’ll show why reuse in object-oriented programming hasn’t lived up its promises.

 4. FP refactoring is often more like “rewriting”; where we have small, functional modules, we tend to replace them, rather than “tweak” them.
 (This is the “flip side” of reuse, if you will.)

 5. On the surface, FP and OOP seem contradictory, but I’ll demonstrate how they can be complementary.

 6. However, FP can be hard to master.
 I’ll motivate the learning effort required using concrete examples of the benefits to be gained.
 I’ll help the beginner get started, so she can enjoy the benefits quickly.

 7. I’ll choose appropriate examples in a few languages that are easy to understand (after explaining what’s new) to illustrate the key points.

 Dean Wampler is a consultant for Typesafe.
-He specializes in scalable, distributed, data-centric application development, “Big Data” or otherwise, applying Functional Programming principles with the Typesafe Reactive Platform, Hadoop, and other tools.
+He specializes in scalable, distributed, IoT and “Big Data” applications using the Typesafe Reactive Platform, Hadoop, and other tools.
 Dean is a contributor to several open-source projects and he is the founder of the Chicago-Area Scala Enthusiasts.
 He is the co-author of Programming Scala, the author of Functional Programming for Java Developers, and the co-author of Programming Hive, all from O’Reilly.
 He pontificates on twitter, @deanwampler.